 - Hawai’i prohibits the transport of all ‘Ōhi‘a plant or plant parts, including firewood, between any of the islands to slow the spread of the aggressive Ceratocystis wilt fungal pathogen which causes Rapid ‘Ōhi‘a Death (ROD)

-- It is illegal to move unprocessed firewood out of Hawai’i due to the state’s giant African land snail infestation
+- Unprocessed firewood cannot be taken out of Hawai’i due to the state’s giant African snail infestation

 Hawai’i Web Resources: